hanaf11/eventsApp/README.md

 - `flutter pub get` - to fetch dependencies
 - `flutter run` - to launch the application
-Base url is "http://localhost:7294/" by default but it can be changed using -dart-define=baseUrl=>>NEWURL<< when running the flutter app.
+- Base url is "http://localhost:7294/" by default but it can be changed using `--dart-define=baseUrl=>>NEWURL<<` when running the flutter app.

 2. Start the mobile application by opening the **eventsappusers** folder in VSCode and executing the following commands in the terminal:

 - `flutter pub get` - to fetch dependencies
 - `flutter run` - to launch the application
-Base url is "http://10.0.2.2:7294/" by default but it can be changed using -dart-define=baseUrl=>>NEWURL<< when running the flutter app.
+- Base url is "http://10.0.2.2:7294/" by default but it can be changed using `--dart-define=baseUrl=>>NEWURL<<` when running the flutter app.
-Stripe publishable key is also set by default but it can be changed using --dart-define=publishableKey=>>NEWKEY<< when running the flutter app.
+- Stripe publishable key is also set by default but it can be changed using `--dart-define=publishableKey=>>NEWKEY<<` when running the flutter app.

 ### Credentials